sales@effectrode.com

 empire_of_rust_320px

 …Or iron oxide if you happen to be a chemistry boffin.
 The photograph on the left was taken on the north-east boundary of Mullard’s Crossens factory in Southport.
-Although the Crossens works didn’t manufacture vacuum tubes, it did produce ferrite pot cores and magnets for loudspeakers, motors, telephones and cathode-ray tubes (television and oscillsocope screens) and was one of several Mullard ‘feeder’ factories situated in the north of England.
-These feeder factories supplied electrode sub-assemblies and other specialised components to Mullard’s mighty Blackburn facility in Lancashirewho subsequently utilised them in the fabrication of vacuum tubes.
+Although the Crossens works didn’t manufacture vacuum tubes, it did produce ferrite pot cores and magnets for loudspeakers, motors, telephones and cathode-ray tubes (television and oscilloscope screens) and was one of several Mullard ‘feeder’ factories situated in the north of England.
+These feeder factories supplied electrode sub-assemblies and other specialised components to Mullard’s mighty Blackburn facility in Lancashire who subsequently utilised them in the fabrication of vacuum tubes.

 Back in the day, the Crossens works was home to dozens of red-brick workshops (built in 1907), which were packed closely together on the site just like in those paintings of urban industrial landscapes by Lowry.
 Mullard took over the site from Vulcan Motor and Engineering Co. in 1955 and the workshops became home to specialised mills, presses, kilns and bespoke tooling for grinding powders, making pastes, baking, shaping and machining the magnets and ferrites.